Campground Operations Updates

 - Bike-in camping at Lake Auburn will only be available for members in the same household and will require reservations for 2020.

 - Bathrooms and shower buildings will be cleaned at least 2 times a day.
 Some restrooms will be converted to single-unit, gender-neutral facilities — pay attention to signage.

 - RV fill and dump stations will be open.

 - Jug fillers will be available; drinking fountains will not be.

 - Firewood and ice will be available for purchase online only; pickup is available when the office is staffed.

 - No naturalist programs will be offered this year at Baker or Lake Auburn.

 - Recycling bags will not be distributed; please bring your own.

-- Boat rentals and beaches are anticipated to open in early June.
+- Boat rentals and beaches are now open.
 Be sure to check for updates before your stay.

 - Remember to keep 6 feet between yourself and others.

 - Self-contained units should limit use of public restroom and shower facilities.